CBC - Technology (38 minutes ago)

 Cuts to the U.S. agency responsible for weather forecasting and climate science have left scientists on this side of the border concerned about the reliability of data Canada needs to predict dangerous events, conduct accurate flood forecasts and understand broader changes to the climate.

-ReadGlobal News - Technology (3 hours ago)
+ReadGlobal News - Technology (3 weeks ago)

 A new report says cybercriminals linked to China, Russia and Iran are using generative AI tools like deepfakes to spread disinformation and target elections around the world.